Brain Training Activities for Visual Attention and Visual Processing

 “We Have Major Problems”

-If you notices a lot of these issues, it may be best to contact an occupational therapist.
-However, it won’t hurt to begin some of the brain training activities listed below to begin building the visual cognitive skills.
+If you notice several of these issues, it may be best to contact an occupational therapist.
+However, using some of the brain training activities listed below to start building visual cognitive skills won’t hurt.

 “We Have None of These Issues”

 Awesome, but guess what?
-Anytime you practice attention or processing skills, you’re still building neuron connections.
-That means you can make a smartie even smarter!
+Any practice of attention or processing skills builds neuron connections.
+That means smarties can get even smarter!
 Think about it this way.
-If your son is preparing to take the ACT or SAT, for example, could strengthening the ability to take in visual information clearly and remember more with increased speed make a difference?
-I bet it could!
+A child preparing to take the ACT or SAT could strengthen the ability to take in visual information clearly and remember more with increased speed,making a difference in the final test score.

 [NY Times]